tapj/tapj.github.io/_posts/2016-11-05-irritable-bowel-syndrome-microbiota.md

 Authors showed firstly that gut enterotypes distribution changed along the severity gradient.
 Secondly, using machine learning technique, authors picked up 90 microbial species to model a gut microbiota signature for IBS symptoms severity.
 Using co-inertia analysis to study the gut microbiome, authors showed that this signature was associated with anxiety and depression, a decrease of bacterial richness and a lower exhaled methane.
-The enterotype more prevalent in Healthy subject was Prevotella enriched type.
+The enterotype more prevalent in Healthy subject was Prevotella enriched type.{{more}}

 <a href="http://bit.ly/IBSMicrobiota"><img itemprop="image" src="http://pbs.twimg.com/media/CuZYI7-XgAE9nnp.jpg" alt="IBS Microbiota"/></a>